buzden/deptycheck/README.md

 ## Usage and installation

+For building it is crucial to use [`pack`](https://github.com/stefan-hoeck/idris2-pack/) package manager.
+Unfortunately, we are not using in a full flavour, we still depend on a legacy `Makefile`-based build system, but anyway it is used for the particular compiler and environment selection.

 We try to use as fresh version of the Idris 2 compiler as possible.
-The version we test against is in the file called [`.idris-version`](/.idris-version) in the root of this repository.
+The `pack`'s collection we test against is in the file called [`.pack-collection`](/.pack-collection) in the root of this repository.
+We may set specific compiler version in the local `pack.toml` file, if we need to.

 Derivation facility of this library has en external dependency to the [`idris2-elab-util`](https://github.com/stefan-hoeck/idris2-elab-util/) package.
 In order to run tests, you will also need [`idris2-sop`](https://github.com/stefan-hoeck/idris2-sop) package.